stefanprodan/kustomizer/docs/get-started.md

 ### Update the app

-Pull the latest version of the config image and diff changes:
+Pull the latest version and review the changes to the live version:

 ```console
 $ kustomizer diff inventory kustomizer-demo-app --prune \